syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

-The following code example shows how to retrieve the merge field names for a specific group in the Word document
+The following code example shows how to retrieve the merge field names for a specific group in the Word document.

 {% tabs %}